supcord/AutoBuy-Member-Tool/README.md

-Kindly join discord.gg/PhYUv7jAQr for setup help
+# Kindly Join Supcord Discord Server If Getting Any Problem In Code

-Redirects:
+## Redirects:

 - 1. For the config.json this  http://your_rdp_ip:1337
 - 2. For the main bot this  http://your_rdp_ip:1337/main